briandconnelly/pushoverr/README.md

 ### Latest and Greatest (Fingers Crossed) via GitHub

-If you like living on the edge (or need a previous version), you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the latest and greatest version of pushoverr from GitHub.
+You can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the development version of pushoverr from GitHub.
 To do so:

     if(!require("devtools")) install.packages("devtools")
     devtools::install_github("briandconnelly/pushoverr")

-You'll also need to make sure that you have the excellent [httr](http://cran.r-project.org/web/packages/httr/index.html) package, which makes working with web connections easy.
-For an up-to-date R setup, this can be done by running `install.packages("httr")`.

 ## Using pushoverr